KaranSinghDev/Legacy-Hardware-Integration-Gateway/README.md

 ## License

-Legacy-Hardware-Integration-Gateway is licensed under the **GNU Affero General Public License v3 or later (AGPL-3.0-or-later)**.
+Legacy Hardware Integration Gateway (LHIG) is licensed under the **GNU Affero General Public License v3 or later (AGPL-3.0-or-later)**.
 The full text is in [LICENSE](LICENSE).
 Third-party attributions are in [NOTICE](NOTICE) and [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md).